Diamond Star Ranch

 The 10,500 acre Diamond Star Ranch, located south of I-70 and several miles east of Eagle, stretches south along rolling hills above the Brush Creek Valley.
 Since the 1890’s, the property has operated as a working cattle and horse ranch.
 An old stagecoach route that ran west from Denver cuts through the property.
 The remains of an original homestead cabin and a school house still exist on the ranch as do nearly 60 other structures, constant reminders of the ranch’s past.

 Today’s owners of the Diamond S have planned a limited development of only 50 homesites, less than were to be found on the property a century ago.
 The sites have been carefully located in the aspen stands and on sage-brushed overlooks to assure minimal impact on the environment and maximum privacy for each owner.
 To assure that the Diamond S maintains its western heritage forever, management is committed to putting much of the Ranch under conservation easements.
-Currently, the Eagle Valley Land Trust holds easements on two parcels, totaling 1,450 acres.
+Phase one of the conservation project secured 1,400 acres of the property.
+Currently, the Eagle Valley Land Trust holds easements on two parcels, totaling 1,630 acres.

 Diamond Star II